 }

-MagicUiView.installViewPlugin(name: "clockview", plugin: ClockView())
+MagicUiView.installViewPlugin(name: "clockview", plugin: ClockView.self)

-You can then use the clock view directly in your XML:
+Use the clock view in your XML:

 <clockview/>